OSGP/open-smart-grid-platform/README.md

 ### Component Description

-This repository contains all the tests to verify the platform and webapps.
+This repository contains all the tests to verify the platform.
 At the time the project was started, it was a good solution to use Fitnesse.
 But that became a bit difficult to maintain.
 From now on it is meant that new tests will be written in cucumber.

 - Cucumber